madiapgar/crestone/workflow/tutorial/tutorial.md

 ## --NEEDED FILE PATHS--
 ## include if raw_sequences = "yes"
 raw_seq_dir: "the subdirectory(s) that your raw 16S fasta files live in" ## this should be under whatever you put as the dataset directory above
-## assumes that everything after the prefix of your barcodes file is "_barcodes.txt" and your qiime sequence objected is _paired_end_seqs.qza
+## assumes that everything after the prefix of your barcodes file is "_barcodes.txt" and your qiime sequence objected is "_raw_seqs.qza"
 raw_seqs: "a list of file and/or directory names/prefixes of your raw sequences (if you have more than one) - these are wildcards"
 "ex: ["seq1_run/seq1", "seq2_run/seq2", "seq3_run/seq3"]"
 ## where do you want to trim and truncate your sequences during DADA2?